 3143.
 At least once yearly the extinguishers shall be examined as to condition of pump or pressure and for deterioration or injuries due to misuse.
 At these inspections all pumps shall be tested by discharging a portion of the liquid with the stream directed alternately upward and downward.
 Extinguishers which are not in good condition shall be replaced, or returned to the manufacturer for examination; others should be refilled by pouring in enough liquid to replace that which is discharged.
 Recharging work shall be done under capable supervision and date of recharging and signature of the person who performed it put on the tag attached to each extinguisher.
 At each annual inspection, one or more of the extinguishers should be discharged as if at a fire and before an assembly of the occupants of the building.
-These exhibitions are valuable for the reasons outlined in paragraph 1005.
+These exhibitions are valuable for the reasons outlined in paragraph 105.

 - 3145.
-On every property where extinguishers of this type are employed, there should be kept on hand a quantity of the special fire extinguishing liquid supplied by the manufacturer for use in such extinguishers, so that extinguishers may be promptly recharged after use. - 3147.
+On every property where extinguishers of this type are employed, there should be kept on hand a quantity of the special fire extinguishing liquid supplied by the manufacturer for use in such extinguishers, so that extinguishers may be promptly recharged after use. - 3146.
+Extinguishers of this type should not be located where the ambient temperature will exceed 120°F. - 3147.
 Liquid other than that furnished by extinguisher manufacturers should not be used in these extinguishers, because it is liable to render the extinguisher inoperative or make it dangerous for use.